BijelicLukas/Luggas-Portfolio.github.io/index.md

 # Disclaimer!
 I am currently in my third semester, and our GameDev-focused courses only began a few months ago.
 This means my portfolio is still growing.
-I'm are currently doing a Game Engine in C++ with SFML and in the upcoming semester I will work more with Unity and Unreal - and this page will grow accordingly.
+I'm currently doing a Game Engine in C++ with SFML and in the upcoming semester I will work more with Unity and Unreal - and this page will grow accordingly.

 # Projects